-Greece.--In view of the unsettled political situation in Greece, the Community, in April 1967, limited its operations under the agreement of association with that country to implementing existing commitments.
+Greece.
+The View of the unsettled political situation in Greece, the Community, in April 1967, limited its operations under the agreement of association with that country to implementing existing commitments.
 Greece implemented various scheduled tariff reductions on imports originating in the Community; the latter, in turn, removed customs duties on imports of Greek tobacco.
 The EEC took no further action, however, to harmonize Greece's farm policies with those of the Community; neither did it extend new financial aid to that country, nor make additional loans under the previously negotiated financial agreement.

 Malta.--In September 1967, Malta, which became an independent state in 1967, asked for negotiations to establish some form of relationship with the Community.
 The time elapsed by the close of the year was too short for any action to be taken.
-Turkey.--In December 1967, when the fourth year of Turkey's association with the EEC began, the Community increased substantially its trade preferences extended to imports originating in that country.